openstack/ironic/doc/source/user/states.rst

 rescue wait
   Just like the ``rescuing`` state, the nodes in ``rescue wait`` are being rescued.
-The difference is that in ``rescue wait`` the conductor is waiting for the ramdisk to boot or execute parts of the rescue which need to run in-band on the node (for example, setting the password for user named ``rescue``).
+The difference is that in ``rescue wait`` the conductor is waiting for the ramdisk to boot or execute parts of the rescue that need to run in-band on the node (for example, setting the password for user named ``rescue``).